The capital gains tax on real estate when you sell your house is generally 15-20% of the capital gain from the home sale. That’s a lot.

-Up to a maximum of $250k gain if you’re single, $500k if you’re married filing jointly.
+The capital gains exemption allows you to exclude up to a maximum of $250k gain if you’re single, or $500k if you’re married filing jointly.

 If you sell your home for LESS gain than these amounts, the amount you can exclude will obviously be less.
 It’s limited to your actual gain.